AI Scan of Calories in Bacon

 The Difference Between Traditional and Uncured Bacon

 A massive point of confusion for health-conscious consumers standing in the grocery aisle is the explicitly labeled difference between "traditional" and "uncured" bacon.
 By absolute legal definition, all products sold as traditional bacon must be synthetically cured—a potent chemical process involving massive injections of salt, artificial sodium nitrites, and sodium nitrates.
-These incredibly harsh synthetic compounds aggressively protect the meat from deadly botulism spores, give the bacon its signature vibrant pink color, and lock in the intensely smoky flavor profile.
+These incredibly harsh synthetic compounds strongly protect the meat from deadly botulism spores, give the bacon its signature vibrant pink color, and lock in the intensely smoky flavor profile.

 Conversely, "uncured" bacon is technically a misnomer, as it is still very much chemically cured, but it achieves this using biological, naturally occurring nitrites heavily extracted from concentrated celery powder or sea salt.
 While "uncured" bacon is frequently heavily marketed as the undisputed healthier, cleaner alternative, the human digestive system fundamentally processes naturally occurring nitrites exactly identically to synthetic nitrites.
 The true health benefit of premium uncured bacon usually lies not in the complete absence of nitrites, but rather in the fact that these higher-end brands typically utilize much higher quality, pasture-raised pork completely free from routine antibiotics and harsh growth hormones.